mendix/docs/content/apidocs-mxsdk/apidocs/backups-api.md

 ---
-title: "Backups API V2"
+title: "Backup API V2"
 parent: "deploy-api"
 description: "An API to allow the triggering of backups creation, restore, download and to get information about existing snapshots."
+menu_order: 10
 ---

 ## 1 Introduction

 The Backups API V2 allows you to manage data snapshots of applications hosted in the Mendix Cloud V4.
 Data snapshots consist of a Postgresql database dump and file objects referenced from the database.
-You can create new snapshots, restore or download them.
-Uploading snapshot is currently only supported via the [Developer Portal](/developerportal/operate/backups).
-Unlike the [older v1 api](backups-api-v1), this new V2 API is focussed on asynchronuous operations of long running tasks.
+You can create new snapshots and restore or download them.
+Uploading snapshots is currently only supported via the [Developer Portal](/developerportal/operate/backups).
+Unlike the [older V1 API](backups-api-v1), this new V2 API is focused on asynchronuous operations of long-running tasks.

 {{% alert type="info" %}}
 This article is only applicable to applications deployed in **Mendix Cloud V4**.
-You can check this in the [developer portal](/developerportal/deploy/environments-details).
+You can check which version of the Mendix Cloud you are using in the [Developer Portal](/developerportal/deploy/environments-details).
 {{% /alert %}}

 ## 2 Authentication

 The Backups API requires authentication via API keys that are bound to your Mendix account (for more information, see [Deploy Authentication](deploy-api#authentication)).
-In addition to the **API Access** permission, the **Backups** permission is also mandatory to manage backups.
+In addition to the **API Access** permission, the **Backups** permission is also required to manage backups.

 ## 3 API Calls